holodeck-b2b/Holodeck-B2B/modules/holodeckb2b-distribution/src/main/base/repository/certs/README.txt

 1. Contents of this directory
 =============================

-This directory is used by default to store the Java keystore files that hold the certificates that are used for signing and encrypting messages.
+This directory is used by the default security provider to store the Java keystore files that hold the certificates that are used for processing signed and/or encrypted messages.

-It contains two keystores:
+It contains three keystores:

-1) "publickeys.jks" holding the public keys.
-These are used to validate the signature of a received message and to encrypt sent messages.
+1) "publickeys.jks" holding the public keys of trading partners.
+These are used to validate the signature of a received message and/or to encrypt messages sent to the partner.

 2) "privatekeys.jks" holding the private keys.
 These are used to sign sent messages and decrypt received messages.

+3) "trustedcerts.jks" holding certificates of trusted certificate authorities.
+   These are used to the validate the trust in certificates used for signing of received messages.

 The distribution package by default includes empty keystores, with simple
-passwords: "secret" for the private one and "nosecrets" for the public one.
+passwords: "secret" for the private one, "nosecrets" for the public one and "trusted" for the one with CA certificates.
 It is HIGHLY RECOMMENDED to change these passwords to safer ones, see below how to configure Holodeck B2B for the new passwords.

 2. Configuring Holodeck B2B
 ===========================

 To give Holodeck B2B access to the keystores you need to configure the keystore passwords in the Holodeck B2B configuration file which is found in «Holodeck B2B base dir»/conf/holodeckb2b.xml
-Set "PrivateKeyStorePassword" and "PublicKeyStorePassword" parameters to the passwords of the respective keystores.
+Set "PrivateKeyStorePassword", "PublicKeyStorePassword" and "TrustKeyStorePassword" parameters to the passwords of the respective keystores.

-NOTE: If you want the change the passwords for the default keystores you must also change the password on the keystore files by executing the following command:
+NOTE: If you want the change the passwords for the default keystores you must also change the password on the keystore files by executing the following
+command:
     keytool -storepasswd -keystore «path to keystore»

-Also the location where Holodeck B2B should look for the keystores can be specified by setting the "PrivateKeyStorePath" and "PublicKeyStorePath" parameters.
+Also the location where Holodeck B2B should look for the keystores can be specified by setting the "PrivateKeyStorePath", "PublicKeyStorePath" and "TrustKeyStorePath" parameters.

 3. Adding certificates and private keys
 =======================================

-Each certificate or private key that is added to a keystore is assigned an id, called the alias.
+Each certificate of a trading partner (added to "publickeys.jks") or private key that is added to a keystore is assigned an identifier, called the alias.
 This alias is used in the P-Mode to identify the certificate / key that must be used for processing the message.
 It is RECOMMENDED to use descriptive aliases for easy identification.
+Although the aliases of trusted certificate authorities' certificates (in "trustedcerts.jks") are not used in the P-Modes it is still RECOMMENDED to use meaningful aliases for these too.

-To add a X.509v3 certificate holding the public key of a trading partner to the public keystore use the following command:
+To add a X.509v3 certificate holding the public key of a trading partner or trusted CA to the public or trusted keystore use the following
+command:

 keytool -importcert \
-        -keystore «Holodeck B2B base dir»/repository/certs/publickeys.jks \
+        -keystore «location of the keystore» \
         -storepass «your keystore password» \
         -alias «alias for the cert in keystore» \
         -file «path to certificate file»

 To add a PKCS#12 formatted certificate holding the private of a trading partner to the private keystore use the following command:

 keytool -importkeystore -srcstoretype PKCS12 \
         -srckeystore «path to certificate file» \